-AlLewaniya and Al-Kalbania, (2011) showed its results the importance of the concept of ethics in the teaching profession and the role of professional ethics in establishing the quality of education, how we can employ ethics in a new employment that keeps pace with the times, and how school administrators, students and teachers can adhere to the general moral framework that would advance the contemporary teaching system.
+AlLewaniya and Al-Kalbania,(2011) showed its results the importance of the concept of ethics in the teaching profession and the role of professional ethics in establishing the quality of education, how we can employ ethics in a new employment that keeps pace with the times, and how school administrators, students and teachers can adhere to the general moral framework that would advance the contemporary teaching system.

 Heilbron and Doly,(2018) studied the ethics of school education and ways to appreciate services in England.
-The study importance of training showed the teachers and enabling them to practice sound ethical values through prepared and qualified courses; how to spread professional ethics among teachers; the mechanisms to address the obstacles that prevent this and achieve; the alignment between student and teacher goals and the established ethical values.
+The study showed the importance of training teachers and enabling them to practice sound ethical values through prepared and qualified courses; how to spread professional ethics among teachers; the mechanisms to address the obstacles that prevent this and achieve; the alignment between student and teacher goals and the established ethical values.

-Second: Studies dealing with the innovations of technology in education:

-Majdi Mohammad Rashid's study, Hinnawi (2018) aimed to identify the reality of students' use of self-organized elearning and to identify the students' attitudes towards this type of e-learning at Al-Quds University.
+Second: Studies dealing with the innovations of technology in education: Mohammad Maidi Rashid's study.
+Hinnawi(2018) aimed to identify the reality of students' use of self-organized elearning and to identify the students' attitudes towards this type of e-learning at Al-Quds University.
 The results showed that all students had at least one or more devices that enabled them to learn through self-organized e-learning, and the smartphone was the most popular device among students at 87%.
 The results also revealed that students not only need more awareness of some practical aspects including guidance and supervision, but they are also required to interact actively with e-mails on the university's academic portal.
-Moreover, the results showed that

-the students' attitudes toward selforganized e-learning were high either on

-the overall score of the questionnaire or on

-all elements of the questionnaire.
-In

-addition to the presence of statistically

-significant differences between students

-'attitudes due to the frequent use variables

-of the "help and guidance" emails, the

-frequent use of the e-course page, and the

-main source of learning used by students,

-the author recommended the use of the elearning style organized for students

-because of its importance to them.
+Moreover, the results showed that the students' attitudes toward selforganized e-learning were high either on the overall score of the questionnaire or on all elements of the questionnaire.
+In addition to the presence of statistically significant differences between students 'attitudes due to the frequent use variables of the "help and guidance" emails, the frequent use of the e-course page, and the main source of learning used by students, the author recommended the use of the elearning style organized for students because of its importance to them.

 Nouasiriya (2018), studied the use educational technology in the educational process because of its importance within educational institutions.
-The results of which showed that educational technology is of great importance, especially in the field of education and learning, education was the key from which all societies entered modernity contemporary whatever its nature, given the challenges and pressures that faced the educational process, especially during the second half of the twentieth century, as a result of the remarkable population increase.
-On the global level, the explosion of knowledge, the expansion of the scope of education, the revolution in technology and communications, and the associated dimensions and variables pressed educational professions and educational institutions to undertake more effective steps to accept all the changes and keep with contemporary challenges. among the most important means that the institutions resorted to Educational use of modern technologies educational .technology degree of usage by male and female teachers in Tafila Governorate - Jordan.
-The results showed that the interaction with the techniques is very good to a tangible degree and the study recommended to support the trend towards employing the technologies curricula.
-In this study, we endeavor to evaluate the reality of the use of technologies in the educational institutions through a secondary case study in the city Bordi Bou Arreridi.
+The results of which showed that educational technology is of great importance, especially in the field of education and learning, as education was the key from which all societies entered modernity and contemporary whatever its nature, given the challenges and pressures that faced the educational process, especially during the second half of the twentieth century, as a result of the remarkable population increase.On the global level, the explosion of knowledge, the expansion of the scope of education, the revolution in technology and communications, and the associated dimensions variables and pressed educational professions and educational institutions to undertake more effective steps to accept all the changes and keep pace with contemporary challenges. among the most important means that the institutions resorted to Educational use of modern technologies for educational .technology

+2012) Abu Latifa.(examined the availability of educational techniques used in the teaching of Islamic education books for the intermediate basic stage and the degree of usage by male and female teachers in Tafila Governorate - Jordan.
+The results showed that the interaction with the techniques is very good to a tangible degree and the study recommended to support the trend towards technologies employing the in all curricula.
+In this study, we endeavor to evaluate the reality of the use of technologies in the educational institutions through a secondary case study in the city of Bordj Bou Arreridj.